Hassan Kadesh

-Hassan Kadesh Mahboob (حَسَن كَادِش مَحْبُوب, born 6 September 1992) is a Saudi Arabian professional footballer who plays as a defender for Saudi Pro League club Al-Ittihad and the Saudi Arabia national team.
+Hassan Kadesh Mahboob (حسن حسن كادش مَحْبُوب, born 26 September 1992) is a Saudi Arabian professional footballer who plays as a defender for Saudi Pro League club Al-Ittihad and the Saudi Arabia national team.

 Club career

 Kadesh began his career at Al-Ettifaq.
 He captained the side from 2015 until his departure in 2017.
 On 3 July 2017, Kadesh joined Al-Hilal on a four-year contract for a reported fee of SAR6 million.
 On 21 January 2020, Kadesh joined Al-Taawoun on a three-and-a-half-year contract.
 On 27 January 2023, Kadesh renewed his contract with Al-Taawoun.
 On 31 August 2023, Kadesh joined Al-Ittihad on a three-year deal for an undisclosed fee reported to be SAR60 million, becoming the most expensive Saudi player in history.

 International career

 He captained the Saudi Arabia national Under-21 team for two years and then joined the Saudi Arabia Olympic Team.